-Principle 2 The ethical tone at Lenmed is set by the Board and applies throughout the organisation.
-Although Lenmed's Code of Ethics applies to all directors and employees, and its relationship with its stakeholders.
-The governing body should govern the ethics of the organisation in a way that supports the establishment of an ethical culture .
-A zero-tolerance approach has been adopted, supported by a Code of Ethics and Conduct.
-A whistleblowing facility is in place and is administered by Tip-offs Anonymous, which guarantees the anonymity of the complainant.
-Tipoffs are reviewed by the CFO and Internal Audit and a summary of outcomes is provided to the Chairman of the Audit and Risk Committee.
-The relevant legal processes are followed for any ethical breaches.

-Principle 3 The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.
+The governing body should ensure that the organisation is and is seen to be a responsible corporate citizen.

 Lenmed's hospitals are of international standard and many of them are located in previously underserved and outlying areas.
 These hospitals serve the community and are also one of the biggest employers in these areas, stimulating the local economy.
 Further, the healthcare sector is highly regulated which places greater levels of demand and vigilance on the Board and management.

 The Board's approach to being a responsible corporate citizen is also supported by various policies and the work done by the Social and Ethics Committee and the Clinical Governance Committee.
-These committees consider and valuate the sustainability of the Group with reference to the rigid demands of: ethical culture and values approach to compliance commitment to transformation and B-BBEE health and public safety, which includes occupational health and safety, as well as the clinical quality of the Group's services and waste management environmental matters patient satisfaction labour relations corporate citizenship.
+These committees consider and evaluate the sustainability of the Group with reference to the rigid demands of:

+- ethical culture and values

+- approach to compliance

+- commitment to transformation and B-BBEE

+- health and public safety, which includes occupational health and safety, as well as the clinical quality of the Group's services and waste management

+- environmental matters

+- patient satisfaction

+- labour relations

+- corporate citizenship.

 The committee reports back to the Board on these matters and makes recommendations.